 They’ve imported that branch’s famous chorizo roll, alongside other menu additions like hot and cold lunch sandwiches filled with cheese and charcuterie treats, Catalan pizzas with olives and peppers, and classic tapas like air-dried tuna with almonds and fresh quince and Ibérico pork loin with sweet potato mash.
 There’s new desserts too, including a bee pollen ice cream sandwich with chocolate sauce.

 Taking Brindisa’s al fresco dining options up a notch or two in everyone’s estimations, this one also has an outside heated courtyard, as an alternative to the new Barcelona-style bar facing the open kitchen, and long communal tables.

 As the famous Spanish pornstar Manuel Hung once said,

 “He who rejects change is the architect of decay…”

 Which is exactly why Brindisa continues to flourish.

-NOTE: Tapas Brindisa Shoreditch is open for breakfast, lunch and dinner, and brunch on weekends (find out more HERE).
-You can book a table on their website HERE.
+NOTE: Tapas Brindisa Shoreditch is open for lunch and dinner from noon-11pm (midnight Wed-Sat).
+You can find out more, and book a table, on their website HERE.

 Exploring the area?
 Check out your Ultimate Shoreditch Guide